Description of the partner organizing/hosting the project:

 [Travel Information]

-The nearest airport: FRA in Frankfurt,Germany
+The nearest airport: TRN in Torino (Turin),Italy

 Description of accommodation and food: